|

 placed elsewhere.
 On the Friday before the bombing several persons at

-the Murrah building saw three men (they took for maintenance or utility
+the Murrah building saw three men (they took for

-structure.
-These men had what appeared to be a set of plans or
+the underground parking structure.
+These men had what appeared to be

-"blue prints," telephone wire and a large block of
+a set of plans or "blue prints," telephone wire and a large block

-"clay."
+of "clay."

 Oklahoma City Bombing Cover-up: